stakahito/ffxiv-craft/_site/README.md

 - **Webhook Integration:** Intend to run a webhook that will monitor for future updates.
 The webhook will check `xivapi` for these updates and trigger a build when new data is available.

+- **Reorder non-English translations:** Address [this issues](https://github.com/NotRanged/NotRanged.github.io/issues/76) and any other languages that have a similiar issue.

+- **Remove last wait.num:** [The last wait is not needed](https://github.com/NotRanged/NotRanged.github.io/issues/78) Add option to remove or set the default behavior to remove.

 ## Contributing

 We always welcome community contributions and feedback!
 If you have a feature request, want to report a bug, or have developed a new feature that would benefit the community, feel free to open an issue or submit a pull request.
 Please ensure that you read through the existing issues and pull requests to avoid duplicate entries.